RichardVersluisTNO/QuantumEngineering/README.md

 The ... is hosted through GitHub Pages.

-## How to generate the cQASM language specification locally
+## How to generate the repo locally

 Clone the repository to your local machine: